sbtrn-devil/crtk/docs/api.md

 `'Cancellable'` represents an `'Awaitable'` operation that can be canceled.
 Meaning, agenda and consequences of cancellation are up to particular implementor.

-An object compliant with `'Cancellable'` interface must provides the following fields and meet following requirements:
+An object compliant with `'Cancellable'` interface must provide the following fields and meet the following requirements:

 ### .cancel([cancelMsg]): _method_